chloezql/leap-motion-echo-gesture/README.md

 * Replace apikey in index.html line 43 with your own apikey that can be found in console.

 ## Run
-Open the code locally on a server like MAMP or simply import all code into online platform like Glitch or Codepen to try the demo right away.
+* Open the code locally on a server like MAMP or simply import all code into online platform like Glitch or Codepen to try the demo right away.
 Make sure Leap motion Camera is connected to your computer and you have set the Leap Motion Control panel.
+* Swipe your palm above the sensor to jump to the next model in console.
+* Screen Tap ( Tap horizontally forward) above the sensor to move the model downward on the screen and make the height of the model larger.

 ## Notes
  * When you use browser to try the demo make sure you use HTTPS to avoid any problem on camera accessibility.